 Rent a holiday home, apartment or cottage in Callander from just £21 per night

 Popular holiday rental amenities in Callander

-This is the climate diagram in Callander.
+This is the climate diagram for Callander.
 On average, the warmest month is July.
-Conversely, January is the coolest month in Callander, with temperatures going under 2°.
-The rainiest month is July while the driest month is May.
+Conversely, January is the coolest month in Callander, with temperatures falling below 2°.
+The rainiest month is July, while the driest month is May.

 Take a trip to the Highlands in a Callander holiday cottage